jmiramont/benchmarks_eusipco2023/README.md

 The constructor function ```__init__(self)``` must initialize the attributes ```self.id``` and ```self.task```.
 The first is a string to identify your method in the benchmark.
 The second is the name of the task your method is devoted to.
 This can be either ```'denoising'``` or ```'detection'```.
 Notice that if you fail to use such names this will prevent you from benchmarking your method.

-Lastly, as anticipated above, you have to implement the class function ```method(self, signals, params)```.
-This function may act as a wrapper of your method, i.e. you implement your method elsewhere and call it from this function, or you could implement it directly here.
-This is up to you :).
+Lastly, as anticipated above, you have to implement the class function ```method(self, signals, *args, **kwargs)```.
+This function may act as a wrapper of your method, i.e. you implement your method elsewhere and call it from this function passing all the parameters in the process, or you could implement it directly here.

 If you want to test your method using different sets of parameters, you can also implement the function `get_parameters()` to return a list with the desired input parameters (you can find an example of this [here](./new_method_example/method_new_with_parameters.py)).